SURFnet/apie/README.md

 or

 ```
-make apie.exe  # on windows (untested)
+make apie.exe  # for windows (untested)
 ```

-We build for all supported platforms on Github; see `.github/workflows/build.yaml` for details.
+We build releases for all supported platforms on Github; see `.github/workflows/build.yaml` for details.

 # Reporting vulnerabilities